margaretjshepard/ai-project-team1/README.md

 ## Code:
 [Accessible here](https://github.com/margaretjshepard/ai-project-team1/blob/main/Team%201%20AI%20Marketing%20Model.ipynb)

+## Vibe Coding Prompt:
+-Create a website.
+It should use both datasets, with book_id as the shared column between them.
+Users should be able to enter their user ID directly on the website.
+The recommender model will use this input to suggest books based on how the user has rated certain titles in the past.
+The website should allow users to choose how many recommendations they want to receive (between 1 and 5).
+For each recommendation, the site should display the book’s cover using the image_url from the books CSV file.

 ## References:
 -Statista, and The Insight Partners.
 "Market Value of Artificial Intelligence (Ai) in Marketing Worldwide from 2020 to 2028 (in Billion U.S. Dollars)."
 Statista, Statista Inc., 15 Apr 2021, https://www.statista.com/statistics/1293758/ai-marketing-revenue-worldwide/